 WHAT ARE ELECTROLYTES?

 Electrolytes are tiny particles that carry electrical charges.
 They serve many roles to help the body maintain proper function.
-When you sweat, electrolytes play key roles in keeping water balanced both inside & outside of cells so that your muscles and organs can continue to serve you properly.
-One main function of electrolytes (internally) is how they help regulate the sodium/potassium pump (na/k) which help maintain several physiologically functions, such as cell signalling/communication, cell volume, and transport, amongst others.
+When you sweat, electrolytes play key roles in keeping water balanced both inside and outside of cells so that your muscles and organs can continue to serve you properly.
+One main function of electrolytes internally is how they help regulate the sodium/potassium pump (na/k) which help maintain several physiological functions, such as cell signalling/communication, cell volume, and transport, amongst others.

-Now maintaining proper electrolyte balance at rest and during exercise is very different.
-Typically, when at rest, focusing on balanced, nutrient-dense food (lean & plant-based protein, fruits and vegetables) will help make sure you’re consuming the right amount of electrolytes.
+Maintaining proper electrolyte balance at rest and during exercise is very different.
+Typically, when at rest, focusing on balanced, nutrient-dense food such as lean and plant-based protein, fruits and vegetables will help make sure you’re consuming the right amount of electrolytes.

-When exercising, or immediately before and during the recovery process, you need to focus on electrolytes more to get the most out of your water.
+When exercising or immediately before and during the recovery process, you need to focus on consuming electrolytes more to get the most out of your water.
 The electrolytes you want to focus on during exercise are sodium, potassium, magnesium and calcium.
-And although the typical diet is rich in salt (sodium chloride), you still need to consume sodium during exercise for a couple of reasons.
+Although the typical diet is rich in salt, you still need to consume sodium during exercise for a couple of reasons.
 It helps retain fluids (pulling water towards your cells), and it binds with glucose to help increase the rate of fluid delivery and absorption.

-If you focus on consuming a sport drink or beverage rich in one electrolyte and not others, you risk spiking up serum levels of those electrolytes (while decreasing others) that can cause many issues.
+If you focus on consuming a sport drink or beverage rich in one electrolyte and not others, you risk spiking up serum levels of those electrolytes while decreasing others and that can cause many issues.
 One example is beverages rich in potassium with little to no sodium.
 This can increase the level of potassium free-flowing in your blood so high that it becomes toxic, a condition known as hyperkalemia and on the opposite end of the spectrum, if you consume fluids without any electrolytes or very low electrolytes, you risk diluting your stores, especially sodium (known as hyponatremia).
-These conditions can severely impact exercise performance, and how your body normally functions.
+These conditions can severely impact exercise performance and how your body normally functions.

 Both hyperkalemia and hyponatremia are cause for serious concern and both can occur when electrolyte balance is off.
-It’s important to consume sport drink with a complete, balanced electrolyte profile.
+It’s important to consume sport drinks with a complete and balanced electrolyte profile.